-A relatively new option for the treatment of pain is the Platelet Rich Plasma (PRP) Injection.
+A relatively new option for the treatment of pain is the PRP Injection (Plasma Rich Platelet).
 This treatment gaining popularity among many pain management practitioners.
 The primary difference between this injection and others is that rather than alleviating pain by blocking or diverting it.
 The platelet rich plasma works to repair the damaged tissue at the injection point, thereby relieving pain in the patient.

 This procedure has gained popularity in a number of fields beyond pain management and is increasingly used in sports medicine and dermatology.
 Regardless of the field utilizing this procedure, it has shown significant benefits to most patients able to take advantage of it.

 This procedure is beneficial for most patients suffering from arthritic and other degenerative causes of pain.
-You must consult a physician to see if the treatment would be recommended; however, the procedure is seldom covered by insurance.
+You must consult a physician to see if the treatment's recommended.
+However, the procedure is seldom covered by insurance.

 What are PRP injection treatments like?

-The procedure is relatively straight forward in that a sample of blood is collected from the patient and then spun in a centrifuge to separate the plasma and the platelets are injected at the point of pain.
+The procedure is relatively straight forward in that a sample of blood is collected from the patient.
+Secondly, it's spun in a centrifuge to separate the plasma.
+Then, the platelets are injected at the point of pain.
 The body is then able to make use of the additional platelets in the area to accelerate the natural healing of the tissue.
 The entire procedure takes about an hour depending on the number of injections.

 How often do you have to be treated with PRP injections?